-Vegetarian Kung Pao with Broccoli and Peanuts
+Vegetarian Kung Pao With Broccoli & Peanuts

 Recipe from “A Spoonful of Ginger” by Nina Simonds (Alfred A. Knopf, 1999)

+It’s made with hot chili paste, but don’t worry if you’re not a fan of spicy fare, you can reduce the paste to make it milder.
 Tofu stir-fried with vinegar is a traditional folk remedy for malaria and dysentery.
 Peanuts are believed to improve the appetite and lubricate the lungs.
 An age-old remedy for hypertension is ground peanut shells steeped in water to make a tea that is drunk 3 times a day for at least 20 days.

 Food as Medicine

 1 1/2 pounds firm tofu, cut into 1/2-inch slabs

 1 pound broccoli, ends trimmed and stalks peeled